All Episodes

 I feel like if you don't exercise and I don't feel the burn right now, I don't feel my muscles aching, I'm not really making my body any better.

-But um I want to say she said towards the end of her comment that she listens to both liberal and conservative.
+But I want to say she said towards the end of her comment that she listens to both liberal and conservative.

-What a minute now, slow down a minute, Camille.
+Slow down a minute, Camille.

 I feel like I'm talking to Camille Paglia here.

-I'm sorry, I just had a red bull and said I'm on I guess that I was on a treadmill.
+I guess that I was on a treadmill.

-That's how you deal with things I say you don't agree with.
+That's how you deal with things I say you don't agree with?

 Give me an example of something I say that you don't agree with.